fredianriko/distinct-array-function/README.md

  **To Install**

-    `npm install distinct-array-function`
+    npm install distinct-array-function

 **Basic Usage**

-> create node project using `npm init -y`
+> 1. create node project using `npm init -y`
-> install this package using `npm install distinct-array-function` in terminal
+> 2. install this package using `npm install distinct-array-function` in terminal
-> create index.js file in the folder project
+> 3. create index.js file in the folder project
-> run node index.js in your curent project
+> 4. run node index.js in your curent project

 **Example**